CoreNetwork/Core/README.md

 Core
 ====

-Essential commands and universal modules
+Essential commands and universal modules for map making.

 #Modules